 • Never offer minors overnight accommodations in rectories or other personal residences unless additional adult supervision is present.

-• Be aware of their own and others’ vulnerability and, whenever possible, use a team approach to ministry.
+• Be aware of their own and other’s vulnerability and, whenever possible, use a team approach to ministry.

-Ordained and/or Consecrated Leaders must respect the confidentiality of information which they have acquired in the course of counseling, spiritual direction or other ministerial encounters.
+Ordained and/or Consecrated Leaders must respect the confidentiality of information that they have acquired in the course of counseling, spiritual direction or other ministerial encounters.
 Without prejudice to the seal of Confession, they should:

 • Discuss the nature of confidentiality and its limitations at the outset of a ministerial relationship with the assurance that confidentiality will be respected.

-For example, in beginning what is clearly a counseling relationship, the Ordained and/or Consecrated Leader should inform a counselee that confidentiality is limited when there is a clear and imminent danger to the counselee or to others.
+For example, in the beginning what is clearly a counseling relationship, the Ordained and/or Consecrated Leader should inform a counselee that confidentiality is limited when there is a clear and imminent danger to the counselee or to others.

 • Disclose confidential information only for compelling professional reasons or as required by law.